holochain/holochain-rust/cmd/README.md

 To fire up a second node you have to do a little more work, namely:
 1. providing the address of the first node as a bootstrap node,
 2. specifying a different agent id
-3. specifying a different port for the UI interface.
+3. specifying a different port for the websocket server, for a UI to connect to.

 Do that something like this (where the node address is copied from the output of the first node):